How to Clean Dryer Vents

 Not only do extra cycles cost you extra money.
 Extra cycles also waste your time.
 Doing laundry is a hassle.
 You want to be done with it as soon as possible, right?
 You want to move on with your day.
 Well, a slow dryer makes that difficult.

 Now, the most important reason to keep your dryer clean is safety.
 The fact is, lint build-up can be extremely dangerous.
 Lint is a particularly combustible material.
 When air is trapped in the dryer and heat accumulates, there is a risk of the lint catching on fire.
-According to the United States Fire Administration,34% of clothes dryer fires are caused by the failure to clean dryer vents!
+According to the United States Fire Administration, 34% of clothes dryer fires are caused by the failure to clean dryer vents!
 And as reported by the United States Consumer Product Safety Commission, there are on average 15,500 clothes dryer fires per year.
-Thus, 5,270 of those fires are caused by failure to cleaning dryer vents!
+Thus, 5,270 of those fires are caused by failure to clean out dryer vents!

 Lint is not the only thing that can clog up the air’s passageway.
 Little animals like to make their homes in the warm, cozy quarters of the tube outside.
 It’s not unusual that a bird will even build a nest inside it!